Read the Latest

 After your child is discharged and goes home, he or she might still be groggy and should take it easy for the day.

-If your child has any special needs or health issues you feel the doctor needs to know about, please call the Department of Anesthesiology at Children’s Hospital of Pittsburgh before the surgery and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor needs to know about, please call the Department of Anesthesiology at UPMC Children’s Hospital before the surgery and ask to speak with a nurse.
 It is important to notify us in advance about any special needs your child might have.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh

 One Children’s Hospital Way

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.